pejulian/openvpn-access-server-infra/README.md

 **To set capacity to 0**

-Sets the ASG capacity to 0 and subsequentyly
+Sets the ASG capacity to 0 and subsequently deletes the EC2 instance (scale in)

 ```json
 {